Bamidele0102/Darey.io-projects/git-version-control-basics/README.md

 ### GitHub User Dashboard Screenshot

-GitHub is used as a version control system for this project.
+in this project I used GitHub as a version control system for this project.

 ![GitHub User Dashboard Screenshot](/git-version-control-basics/images/github-dashboard.png)

 ### Git Version in the Terminal

-To check the version of Git installed on your system, you can use the following command in your terminal:
+I verifid the version of Git installed on my system, by using the following command in my terminal:

 <!-- ```bash
 git --version